 with a mirage’s light.

-Artists, performers, architects, designers, archaeologists, researchers, poets, writers, musicians and filmmakers believed in our vision.
-We celebrate today all those who accompanied us on our journey throughout these past 30 years.
+This year, we celebrate all those who accompanied us on our journey over the past three decades.
 They are the cornerstone of our foundation.
 We especially celebrate the new generation of artists, who are engaged witnesses of the present and an inspiration for the future.

 Tuesday 3 July - 4 October 2018